 Consulting Rates by Location

-Naturally, a tech consultant in Boston, Massachusetts expects to earn a higher rate than a consultant in Louisville, Kentucky.
+Naturally, a tech consultant in Boston, Massachusetts expects to earn a higher rate than an IT consultant in Louisville, Kentucky.
 Even if they have the same qualification.

-We’re going to review software developer consulting rates by region in the next section.
-Click here if you want to check them right away.
+We’re going to review software developer consulting rates by region in the next section of the article.

 Rates by the Consulting Company Size